mcfnord/rml/src/busto.md

 <hr>

-35 It is unclear whether the allegation is disparate treatment because of race or political activity.
+<sup>35</sup> It is unclear whether the allegation is disparate treatment because of race or political activity.

-‘5.
-Older DPAs Don’t Have a Future in the Office.
+# See Older DPAs Don’t Have a Future in the Office.

 Allegation: The Merrival Complaint alleged that Lindquist made statements to the effect that he keeps older DPAs around to cultivate the careers of younger ones.

-Summa_ry of the Factual Findings: Lindquist told a long-term prosecutor, “We are here to cultivate the careers of younger attorneys.
+Summary of the Factual Findings: Lindquist told a long-term prosecutor, “We are here to cultivate the careers of younger attorneys.
 I expect you to assist.”
-The remark was made in the context of the transfers of the long-term DPA to try Class B/C felonies, and the transfer of a relatively inexperienced DPA, who was Lindquist’s campaign manager, to try Class A felonies,

-an assignment she sought.
+The remark was made in the context of the transfers of the long-term DPA to try Class B/C felonies, and the transfer of a relatively inexperienced DPA, who was Lindquist’s campaign manager, to try Class A felonies, an assignment she sought.

-Summm of the Evidence: According to DPA Kawyne Lund, Lindquist made a similar statement to her.
+Summary of the Evidence: According to DPA Kawyne Lund, Lindquist made a similar statement to her.
 Land is a County Attorney 4 who has been with the PCPAO since 1980.
 In 2012, she was transferred against her wishes to the Appeals unit.
 Lund said she wanted to get back to a trial unit from the beginning of the assignment and finally got the word from Penner in